Welcome to today's edition of the Rush 24-7 podcast.

 We'll come back.

-So we've got uh we got Coco the Third doing the audio sound bites, and I told Coco the third, put all ten minutes together as one solid bite if you can while I work on this trackpad and let you hear the whole thing.
+And I told Coco III, put all 10 minutes together as one solid bite, if you can, while I work on this trackpad and let you hear the whole thing.

-But it's uh it's nothing that you haven't heard before, folks, in in um bits and pieces here on the radio program.
+But it's nothing that you haven't heard before, folks, in bits and pieces here on the radio program.

-But it was energetic, it was full of, I mean, I I went out there and bam, started, and it just the energy level was consistent, increased until I just sensed it was time to go after uh after ten minutes.
+And the energy level was consistent, increased until I just sensed it was time to go after 10 minutes.

-But it was, folks, it was just uh uh just pure celebration of bear.
+But it was, folks, it was just pure celebration of marriage.

 I said, you know what?